 - FDI Inflow:

-Montenegro’s economic freedom score is 63.6, making its economy the 68th freest in the 2014 Index.
-Its score is 1.0 point higher than last year, with gains in half of the 10 economic freedoms, including labor freedom, freedom from corruption, and trade freedom, slightly offset by declines in the management of government spending and business freedom.
+Montenegro’s economic freedom score is 64.7, making its economy the 66th freest in the 2015 Index.
+Its score is 1.1 points higher than last year, with gains in half of the 10 economic freedoms, including labor freedom, freedom from corruption, and trade freedom, slightly offset by declines in the management of government spending and business freedom.
 Montenegro is ranked 31st out of 43 countries in the Europe region, and its overall score is above the world average but below the regional average.

 The Republic of Montenegro declared its independence from Serbia in 2006.
-In 1996, Montenegro had adopted its own economic policy and even adopted the German mark as its currency.
-Upon gaining independence, it introduced significant privatization and adopted the euro as its legal tender despite not being a member of the eurozone.
-The Coalition for European Montenegro, an alliance between the Democratic Party of Socialists of Montenegro and two other center-left parties, won the October 2012 parliamentary elections.
-Its leader, Milo Ðukanovic, became prime minister in December 2012.
-Montenegro was invited to undertake a NATO Membership Action Plan in 2009, became a candidate for membership in the European Union in 2010, and became a member of the World Trade Organization in 2011.
+Upon gaining independence, it introduced significant privatization and adopted the euro as its currency despite not being a member of the eurozone.
+Milo Ðukanovic, leader of the Coalition for European Montenegro, an alliance between the Democratic Party of Socialists of Montenegro and two other center-left parties that won the October 2012 parliamentary elections, became prime minister in December 2012.
+Montenegro was invited to launch a NATO Membership Action Plan in 2009, became a candidate for membership in the European Union in 2010, and joined the World Trade Organization in 2011.
 Its economy relies heavily on tourism and exports of refined metals, but real estate is gaining importance.
 Unprofitable state companies burden public finances, and unemployment is high.